CIF-Cold-Stage/notebooks/src/tutorial.md

 Interactive jupyter notebooks, including audio and video clips.
 The notebooks feature an introduction to differential mobility analyzers and data inversion techniques.
 Content is based on the work in [Petters et, 2018](https://www.tandfonline.com/doi/full/10.1080/02786826.2018.1530724) and the [DifferentialMobilityAnalyzers.jl](https://mdpetters.github.io/DifferentialMobilityAnalyzers.jl/stable/) software package.
 Session 3 provides application of [generalized Tikhonov regularization](https://en.wikipedia.org/wiki/Ridge_regression) for size distribution inversion.
 The material was delivered as a tutorial at the annual AAAR conference.

-**This underlying work was supported by the DOE grant DE-SC0018265.
+**This underlying work was supported by DOE grant DE-SC0018265.
 Creation of the tutorial was supported by the American Association of Aerosol Research (2019, 2020, 2021).**

 ##  Docker/Podman Access